0xn3va/fuzdir/README.md

   -v, --verbose         verbose logging

 reports settings:
+  --report CONFIG       reports on responses
+                        available types:
+                          plain         a plain text reporting
+                          json          a reporting in JSON
+                        usage format:
+                          <type>[:components]=<path>
+                        available components:
+                          json:
+                            body        a response body
+                            length      a response content length
+                            headers     a response headers
+                            code        a response status code
+                        examples:
-  --plain-report PATH   a plain text reporting about the found status code, content length and path --json-report PATH    a reporting in JSON about the found status code, content length and path
+                          plain=/tmp/report.txt                 a plain text reporting about the found status code, content length and path json=/tmp/report.json                 a reporting in JSON about the found status code, content length and path json:code,body=/tmp/report.json       a reporting in JSON about the found status code, body and path

 filter:
   -x CONDITIONS         conditions for responses matching
                         available conditions:
                           code          filter by status code
                           length        filter by content length
                           grep          filter by regex in response headers or / and body usage format:
-                          [ignore]:<condition>:[<area>]=<args>[;]
+                          [ignore:]<condition>[:<area>]=<args>[;]
                         examples:
                           code=200,500                  match responses with 200 or 500 status code
-                          ignore:code=404	    match responses exclude with 404 status code length=0-1337,7331	match responses with content length between 0 and 1337 or equals 7331 grep='regex'		    match responses with 'regex' in headers or body grep:body='regex'	    match responses with 'regex' in body code=200;length=0-1337\tmatch responses with 200 status code and content length between 0 and 1337
+                          ignore:code=404               match responses exclude with 404 status code length=0-1337,7331            match responses with content length between 0 and 1337 or equals 7331 grep='regex'                  match responses with 'regex' in headers or body grep:body='regex'             match responses with 'regex' in body code=200;length=0-1337        match responses with 200 status code and content length between 0 and 1337

 examples:
   fuzdir -u https://example.com -W wordlist.txt